 Syntax Description association Create an association between the primary VLAN and a secondary VLAN. secondary-vlan-list Specify one or more secondary VLANs to be associated with a primary VLAN in a private VLAN. add Associate a secondary VLAN to a primary VLAN. remove Clear the association between a secondary VLAN and a primary VLAN. community Designate the VLAN as a community VLAN. isolated Designate the VLAN as a community VLAN. primary Designate the VLAN as a community VLAN.
 Defaults The default is to no co nfigured private VLANs.
 Command Modes VLAN configuration Command History Release Modification 12.2(25)EX This command was introduced.
-Usage Guidelines You must manually configure private VLANs on all switches in the Layer 2 network to merge their Layer 2 databases and to prevent flooding of private-VLAN traffic.
-You cannot include VLAN 1 or VLANs 1002 to 1005 in the private-VLAN configuration.
+Usage Guidelines 2 databases and to prev nfigure private VLANs on all switches in the Layer 2 network to merge their Layer vent flooding of private-VLAN traffic.
+LAN 1 or VLANs 1002 to 1005 in the private-VLAN configuration.
 Extended VLANs (VLAN IDs 1006 to 4094) can be configured as private VLANs.
-You can associate a secondary (isolated or community) VLAN with only one primary VLAN.
-A primary VLAN can have one isolated VLAN and multiple community VLANs associated with it. • A secondary VLAN cannot be configured as a primary VLAN. • The secondary_vlan_list parameter cannot contain spaces.
-It can contain multiple comma-separated items.
-Each item can be a single private-VLAN ID or a hyphenated range of private-VLAN IDs.
-The list can contain one isolated VLAN and multiple community VLANs. • If you delete either inactive. r the primary or secondary VLANs, the ports associated with the VLAN becom
+You can associate a secondary (isolated or community) VLAN with only one primary VLAN can have one isolated VLAN and multiple community VLANs associated wit • A secondary VLAN cannot be configured as a primary VLAN. an_list parameter cannot contain spaces.
+It can contain multiple comma-separated an be a single private-VLAN ID or a hyphenated range of private-VLAN IDs.
+The e isolated VLAN and multiple community VLANs. list can contain on